romixlab/egui_tabular/README.md

 * [x] Data import with automatic column mapping based on names.
     * [x] CSV support.
     * [ ] XLS support.
+* [x] Manual column mapping to one of the choices provided by the backend (combo box above columns).
 * [ ] Undo / Redo support.
 * [x] No need to keep all data in memory (if backend supports it).
 * [ ] Support for sorting.